 RTG Bills Online is the online version of RTG Bills.
 It works in a Web browser.
-We offer RTG Bills Online as a monthly subscription service.
+We offer RTG Bills Online as a monthly or yearly subscription.

 You can convert the data in RTG Bills on a Windows PC to RTG Bills Online.
 Since RTG Bills Online is a complete timekeeping and billing system, after conversion you will no longer need the PC version.